uyuni-project/uyuni-tools/modules.md

 Commands in MGRCTL should use the API only.

-Any command to manage the proxy deployment must be placed in MGRPROXY.
+Any command to manage the proxy deployment must be placed in MGRPXY.

 MGRDEV is focused on utility commands to be used during the development process.